 Do angled garages cost more to build?

-Typically,builders will charge more for an angled garage due to the additional labor required to lay out the forms for the garage walls.
+Typically, builders will charge more for an angled garage due to the additional labor required to layout the forms for the garage walls.
 As you're looking through house plan designs, you'll need to keep this in mind as an overall part of your budget and weigh the benefits of the angle against the cost to construct it.
-Usually the benefits outweigh the costs as we are seeing plenty of our customers request the angle.
+Usually, the benefits outweigh the costs as we are seeing plenty of our customers request the angle.

 Is it possible for a 2-story home to have an angled garage?

 Yes, it is, although you'll probably find more ranch house plans with an angled garage versus a 2-story house with an angled garage.
-Many of our clients have us design the space over the garage as a bonus room for the kids, a man cave for dad, or even complete bedroom suite for visiting guests or mom.
+Many of our clients have us design the space over the garage as a bonus room for the kids, a man cave for dad, or even a complete bedroom suite for visiting guests or mom.
 In some cases, a stairway is added from inside the garage that leads to the space above, especially if the space is used for guests or dad's man cave.
 Regardless of whether you are looking for a ranch house plan or a 2-story house plan, the garage can be turned at an angle to work with the design.
-Dormers centered equally over the garage doors allows for natural light to fill the area, and inside the room, you'll typically have angled ceilings that open to a full ceiling.
+Dormers centered equally over the garage doors allow for natural light to fill the area, and inside the room, you'll typically have angled ceilings that open to a full ceiling.

-The area above an angled garage is extra space that can usually be finished for a minimal extra cost that is a bonus that makes these home plan designs very desirable for home buyers and builders.
+The area above an angled garage is extra space that can usually be finished for a minimal extra cost which is a bonus that makes these home plan designs very desirable for home buyers and builders.